 How can I get a copy of the easement on my property?

-Your best resource is a title company or county recorder’s office.
-Idaho Power does not offer easement research; however, we can answer questions about the easement document itself.
+Your best resource is a local title company or your county recorder’s office.
+Idaho Power does not offer easement research.
+However, we can answer questions about the easement document itself.
 This helps to reduce our cost of service and customer rates.

 Can I put in landscaping next to an underground power facility or transformer?